Li Shengsu

-Li Shengsu is a Chinese Peking opera singer-actress who plays Dan roles.
+Li Shengsu (born February 16, 1966) is a Chinese Peking opera singer-actress who plays Dan roles.
 She began performing traditional Chinese opera from a young age and is a student of Mei Baojiu and other famous opera performers.
 She is widely considered a Peking opera superstar and has many renown performances.
 Currently, Li Shengsu is the director of Troupe One of China National Peking Opera Company.
 Li also holds positions in other organizations as well, including being a member of the Chinese People's Political Consultative Conference.
 She has received multiple awards and recognition for her performance in Peking opera.

 Acting career

 Li Shengsu was born on February 16, 1966, in Baixiang County, Xingtai City of Hebei, China.

 She began her career in performing Chinese opera after she was specially recruited into the Yu Opera Troupe of Baixiang County by Wei Shengliang (魏胜良) who was a teacher in the troupe.
 At that time, she was ten years old.
 In 1979, at the age of thirteen, Li converted to learning Peking opera since the Hebei Vocational Art College was recruiting students for Peking opera.
 There, under the instructions of Qi Lanqiu (齐兰秋), she began learning how to perform Dan roles such as Tsing Yi (青衣) and Hua Dan (花旦).
 Upon graduating in 1986, Li was assigned to the Handan Peking Opera Troupe where she served the roles of main performer and leader.

 Li Shengsu became a disciple of the opera performer Liu Xiurong (刘秀荣) in 1987.
 In 1988, Li Shengsu officially joined the Mei (Mei Lanfang) school or style of Peking opera and became a disciple of Mei Baojiu.
 Mei Baojiu personally taught her performances such as The Drunken Concubine (贵妃醉酒) and The Phoenix Returns Home (凤还巢).

 In 1991, Li Shengsu transferred to the Shanxi Peking Opera Theater as lead performer.
 There she also served as the head of the Mei Lanfang Peking Opera Troupe.

 In 1998, Li Shengsu entered the Graduate School of Outstanding Young Actors of Peking Opera for further study.
 After three years, Li mastered the professional theory of opera performance and graduated with a graduate degree in 2001.
 In 2001, she also transferred over to the second troupe of the China National Peking Opera Company as a special recruit.
 There, she was under the instructions of Qi Lanqiu, Liu Yuantong (刘元彤), and He Junying (何君英) and other Peking opera performers.
 Not only did Li Shengsu further developed her skills in traditional Peking opera with her mentors, she and her mentors also innovated opera by integrating the different acting skills of various Dan roles into one and adding their own interpretations into old drama to give them new vitality.